310mc/https-310mc.github.io-tl/source/_posts/scout/beasts.md

 {% endbubble %}

 {% bubble Tetora sad %}
-I can just clean them later!
+I can just wash them later!
 But hurting someone emotionally could ruin their whole life…!

 I’m so, so sorry!
 Narukami-senpai, you hated how I called you “manly,” didn’t you…?